A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Real Time Processing

 \subsection{RTP Architecture}

 The RTP system oversees the successful execution of the HERA analysis pipeline.
 RTP consists of a loosely coupled set of independent processes, as well as monitoring daemons that track the progress of analysis in the system as a whole.
-These monitoring systems interface with other systems on site (such as the ``Monitoring and Control'' or ``M\&C'' system).
+These monitoring systems interface with other systems on site (such as the Monitoring \& Control system\footnote{\url{https://github.com/HERA-Team/hera_mc}}).
 Many of the tools that it relies on feature open-source licenses and are freely available to download.
-Additionally, many of these tools are industry-standard, and so typical clusters may already have them available to users or can be installed with little difficulty.
+Most of the core functionality is written in Python, which makes the system highly portable.
+Additionally, many of these tools are industry-standard.
+Typical clusters may already have them available to users or they can be installed with little difficulty.

 Once raw data are recorded by the correlator, the RTP system begins operating.
 The raw data storage nodes are attached to the processing nodes via network file system (NFS) mounted directories, which allows for accessing data without explicitly copying files to local scratch space.
 Output files are also written to this shared disk space.
 The analysis pipeline launches automatically at the conclusion of observing each night without the need of human intervention.
 Automation helps ensure that all data can be examined within the time constraint, and so the RTP system automatically retries jobs in an attempt to provide some robustness to occasional failures.